steinhaug/KISTA-T-D/game-settings.md

 - Safe word, each player needs to set their safe word.
 - Set round length, 5 turns, 10 turns or 15 turns.
 - Set amount of "Free pass" cards.
 Default 1.
 Used to pass a dare or truth and avoid douing it, will however give you a new truth or dare instead.
 Reshuffled.
+  Chose to send to next player, or new card.

 ## Dare definitions
 - Comfort level.
 Labeled with intensity score, 1-6.
 Platonic (1), flirty (2), intimate (3), daring (4), kinky (5), dominator (6).
 - Categorized for theme.
 Categorized as one of currently 6 themes: fantasy, secret, kinky, embarrassing, twilight zone, mindfuck